hkarl/propgen/docsource/installation.rst

 to the right wiki server as well as basic configuration options about what kind of information to generate.
-The latter content-customization options are described elsewhere.
+The latter content-customization options are described elsewhere (Section :ref:`sec-settings-cfg`).
 Here, we concentrate on basic connectivity settings.

 .. include:: settings.rst